Sara Tetro

-Sara Tetro, JP, is a former New Zealand model, television host, actress, and entrepreneur.
+Sara Tetro is a former New Zealand model, television host, actress, and entrepreneur.
 She owns the model casting agency 62 Models Management, and is the host of the TV3 NZ reality series New Zealand's Next Top Model.

 Early life

 Tetro's father was a well-known Jewish general practitioner, Gabriel Tetro, and her mother Sally was a full-time caregiver for her family.
 She attended Auckland Technical Institute before entering the modelling industry, following encouragement from her father.

 Career

 Modelling

 Tetro is a former model who worked for local agent Maysie Bestall-Cohen.
 After five years of modelling, she became a casting agent and started her own modelling company "62 Models" in 1994.
 She then bought the casting agency "The People Shop", with clients including Hayley Holt, Marc Ellis, Temepara George, Wendy Petrie, Michael Campbell, and Doug Howlett.
 She manages a staff of six.

 Television producer Julie Christie then cast Tetro to appear on the reality series Treasure Island, where she stranded fellow contestants Peggy Bourne and Simon Doull.

 She negotiated the contract for Dan Carter as a model for Jockey Underwear, and supplies every model for Farmers advertisements.